dag-andersen/Rust-Memory-Map/docs/Report.md

     return right_is_corrupt || left_is_corrupt
 }
 ```
-This function traverses the redblack tree and checks if both a child and its parent is red, which is illegal state, and should have triggered a rebalance.
+This function traverses the redblack tree and checks if both a child and its parent is red, which is an illegal state, and should have triggered a rebalance.
 This function will return `true` if the tree is corrupted and `false` otherwise.
-In the source code, a positive and negative test is performed on 50.000 random inserted elements, to ensure that the tree redblack tree was build correctly.
-This test doesn't detect if any nodes are disconnected from the tree (meaning they are not reachable from the root), but many other test detect that.
+In the source code, a positive and negative test is performed on 50.000 randomly inserted elements, to ensure that the redblack tree was built correctly.
+This test does not detect if any nodes are disconnected from the tree (meaning they are not reachable from the root), but many other tests detect that.

 ### Integration Tests
-Since all three data-structures has the same interface, they can all be tested by using exactly the same functions.
+Since all three data structures have the same interface, they can all be tested by using exactly the same functions.
 The integration tests include:
-* Hardcoded input and the requited IPs are also hardcoded
+* Hardcoded input and the required IPs are also hardcoded
-* Hardcoded input but the selected Ip-requests are a random subset from the hardcoded input
+* Hardcoded input but the selected IP requests are a random subset from the hardcoded input
-* Random generated input, and the selected Ip-requests are a random subset of the input.
+* Randomly generated input, and the selected IP requests are a random subset of the input.

 The Integration tests go through a setup, build, and lookup phase.

 **Setup - Generating test files**
 This first phase generates lines of two IP addresses and one text string (e.g.: `125.74.3.0 125.74.3.10 Siteimprove`) and writes them to a file.
 All lines are shuffled by using the Linux command `shuf`.
-> Note: First I tried shuffling all entries in memory inside rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the Linux command.
-Both methods require that all entries can be stored in ram at the same time.
-This means that the shuffling can't happens on a machine with low resources, if the data-set is large.
+> Note: First, I tried shuffling all entries in memory inside Rust using a `Vec<&str>` and writing them to a file afterward, but this was slower and was more memory intensive than using the Linux command.
+Both methods require that all entries can be stored in memory at the same time.
+This means that the shuffling cannot happen on a machine with low resources, if the data set is large.
-The shuffling is only for testing but has not use in production, so this is not a concern for the project.
+The shuffling is only for testing but has no use in production, so this is not a concern for the project.

 **Build data structure**
-The program iterate over each line reading them one by one with regex.
-Both the tested data-structure and payload_map needs to be built at the same time, meaning each entry is sat into both at the same time because the data-structure needs to know the byte-offset of the currently inserted entry.
+The program iterates over each line reading them one by one with regex.
+Both the tested data structure and payload_map need to be built at the same time, meaning each entry is inserted into both at the same time because the data structure needs to know the byte-offset of the currently inserted entry.
 This step is deterministic and will always provide the same output for the same input file.
 This phase it the most expensive in terms of time.
-> Note: All three data-structures produce the same `payload_map`, so they could, in theory, share the same payload-file, but implementation wise they all have their own to de-couple the data-structures.
+> Note: All three data structures produce the same `payload_map`, so they could, in theory, share the same payload-file, but implementation wise they all have their own in order to de-couple the data structures.

 **Lookup**
-Testing lookup speed is done by selecting some IP-requests and running them on the data-structure.
+Testing lookup speed is done by selecting some IP requests and running them on the data structure.
 The random requests are collected by iterating over the shuffled list of entries and picking every n'th entry.
 For each entry, a random IP is picked between the upper and lower bound.
 All the chosen entries are then shuffled again.
-The actual searching is done by looping over the chosen IPs, and sequentially searching through the data structure and checks that it returns the correct payload.
+The actual searching is done by looping over the chosen IPs, and sequentially searching through the data structure and checking that it returns the correct payload.
 When finished it will print the time it took to do all the lookups.
 This number is then used to calculate the average lookup time.

 ### Debugging
 Debugging the system was mostly done with printlines and by stepping through the code with a debugger.
-It can be pretty difficult to visualize how exactly each byte is placed in memory maps.
+It can be difficult to visualize how exactly each byte is placed in memory maps.
 The method I used to see it was to print the memory map in bytes.
 I used this statement `println!("{:?}", &name_table[0..100]);`, which prints out each byte in the range of 0 to 100 of the memory-mapped file: `[0,0,0,123,90,6 ... ]`.
 This way I can print the map before and after each operation and compare them, and check if it works as intended.

-When building the redblack tree there is a assert-check while balancing that checks that a child's parent-pointer is the same as it's grandparents' child pointer.
+When building the redblack tree there is an assert-check while balancing that checks that a child's parent-pointer is the same as its grandparents' child pointer.
 This is catch mistakes, should the redblack tree end up being corrupted.
 This was crucial in the development process.
 I had a periodic issue where the redblack tree was being built correctly.
 <img src="../docs/images/bachelor-09.png" alt="drawing" width="49%"/>
-In the end I found out that I had made an assumption, which was wrong.
-The assumption was that the nodes always had a different color when `swapColor(node1,nod2)` was called (`line 119, Redblack/Tree.rs`), which isn't true.
-After fixing this, I didn't have any corrupted builds.
+In the end I found out that I had made an assumption, that was wrong.
+The assumption was that the nodes always had a different color when `swapColor(node1,nod2)` was called (`line 119, Redblack/Tree.rs`), which is not true.
+After fixing this, I did not have any corrupted builds.

 ### Profiling

 A huge part of the performance optimization came from the build-in profiler-tool in _Jetbrain's Clion_ (Jetbrain's low-level-programming IDE).
-In particular its _Flame Chart_ and _Call Tree_ were very helpful.
-This was mainly used for seeing how much time the process spend in each scope/stack-frame/function to find bottlenecks.
-The profiler use _sampling_.
+In particular, its _Flame Chart_ and _Call Tree_ was very helpful.
+This was mainly used for seeing how much time the process spent in each scope/stack-frame/function to find bottlenecks.
+The profiler uses _sampling_.
 A sampling profiler tracks the call stack at regular intervals using operating system interrupts.
-Sampling profiles are typically less accurate and specific, but allow the program to run at near full speed.
+Sampling profiles are typically less accurate and specific but allow the program to run at near full speed.

 https://www.jetbrains.com/help/clion/cpu-profiler.html
 https://en.wikipedia.org/wiki/Profiling_(computer_programming)

-This was most useful at the beginning both for learning rust and for detecting bottleneck early on.
+This was most useful at the beginning both for learning Rust and for detecting bottlenecks early on.
 E.g in an earlier version of the project a new Regex object was initialized every time it read a line for standard input.
-In the profiler it was an obvious bottleneck - and was therefore changed to only getting initialized once and just parse a pointer to it round in the system.
+In the profiler, it was an obvious bottleneck - and was therefore changed to only getting initialized once and just parse a pointer to it around in the system.
 This is a simple thing but has a huge impact on performance.
-On the left image, we see how 56% of the time was spent initializing a Regex object, but it only took 14.7% after the change.
+On the left image, we see how 56% of the time was spent initializing a Regex object, but it only took 14.7% of the time after the change.

 <img src="../docs/images/profiler/CallTree1000pre.png" alt="drawing" width="49%"/> <img src="../docs/images/profiler/CallTree1000post.png" alt="drawing" width="49%"/>

-Still after doing that we can see in the profiler that almost half the time of building a table of 50.000 entries where spend on parsing the string to two `u32` and a `string`.
+Still, after doing that, we can see in the profiler that almost half the time of building a table of 50.000 entries were spent on parsing the string to two `u32` and a `string`.
 This can be seen by comparing the length `Utils::get_entry_for_line` with the full stack-frame of `build_data_structure` in the image below.
 <img src="../docs/images/50k_profiler_table.png" alt="drawing"/>

 The height of the trees is also visible in the profiler in the flame graph.
-The image below is from a profile run on a function that builds both Redblack, table, and BST with 100.000 entries and it with a frequency of 5000 samples per second.
-Since it ran with 100.000 entries we can expect at a minimum height of the tree to be `log(100.000)=16`.
-In the flame graph, we can count how many stack-frames deep a the redblack's `insert_node` functions goes.
+The image below is from a profile run on a function that builds both Redblack, table, and BST with 100.000 entries with a frequency of 5000 samples per second.
+Since it ran with 100.000 entries we can expect a minimum height of the tree to be `log(100.000)=16`.
+In the flame graph, we can count how many stack-frames deep the redblack's `insert_node` functions go.
 The last `insert_leaf_on_node`-stack-frame is 18 layers deep, which means that the height of the tree is 19 (+1 because the inserted leaf also counts).
 This matches our expectations of a balanced tree.
 Furthermore, we can see that the BST height is almost double the height of the redblack tree.
-This also matches our expectations of unbalanced tree height to have a height of `2·log(n)`, proved by Knuth mentioned in a previous section.
+This also matches our expectations of an unbalanced tree height to have a height of `2·log(n)`, proved by Knuth mentioned in a previous section.

 <måske brug ord som "call stack" https://en.wikipedia.org/wiki/Tail_call>

 <img src="../docs/images/profiler/100 5 arrows.png" alt="drawing" />

->Note: The BST may even be taller/deeper, since the profiler tasks samples on a given interval, so if a stack-frame is added and removed to the call stack in the middle of two samples it would not be displayed.
+>Note: The BST may even be taller/deeper, since the profiler takes samples with a given interval, so if a stack-frame is added and removed to the call stack in the middle of two samples it would not be displayed.

-Another interesting finding was that rust only optimized to tail-end recursion when running it in release mode (running it with the `--release`-flag).
-Below we can see that there only exists one `insert_leaf_on_node`-stack-frame at the time, meaning that the optimizer created tail-end recursion.
+Another interesting finding was that Rust only optimized to tail-end recursion when running it in release mode (running it with the `--release`-flag).
+Below we can see that there exists only one `insert_leaf_on_node`-stack-frame at the time, meaning that the optimizer created tail-end recursion.

 <img src="../docs/images/profiler/release.png" alt="drawing" width="45%"/> <img src="../docs/images/profiler/nonrelease.png" alt="drawing" width="45%"/>

 # Running the program

-The program is ran through the command line.
-This version of the program can either generate data self or read it from a file.
-What the program is suppose to do is specified with flags and options.
+The program is run through the command line.
+This version of the program can either generate data itself or read it from a file.
+What the program is supposed to do is specified with flags and options.
 The full list of flags and options can be found in appendix X.

 Here we have some examples:
-* Building the redblack tree from a file and searching for a specific ip:
+* Building the redblack tree from a file and searching for a specific IP:
 `./rust_map --build_redblack --search_redblack --input_file MyFile.txt --specific_ip "160.5.211.97"`
-* Searching in both BST and Redblack for for a specific ip on already built data-structures:
+* Searching in both BST and Redblack for a specific IP on already built data structures:
 `./rust_map --search_BST --search_redblack --specific_ip "160.5.211.97"`
-* To generate a data-set of *n* entries, building a table, and search through 2% (1/50) of the data-set:
+* To generate a data set of *n* entries, building a table, and search through 2% (1/50) of the data set:
 `./rust_map --generate_data --build_redblack --search_redblack -n 100000 --gap_size 50`

-Some flags and options have a invalid combination.
+Some flags and options have an invalid combination.
 The program will tell you what is wrong and help you provide the right input.
-Here we have two examples of example of an invalid input:
+Here we have two examples of an invalid input:
-* `./rust_map --build_redblack` where you don't specifying a input file `--input_file MyFile.txt` and does not use the flag `--generate_data`, because then the program does not have anything to build off.
+* `./rust_map --build_redblack` where you do not specify an input file `--input_file MyFile.txt` and do not use the flag `--generate_data`, because then the program does not have anything to build off.
 * `./target/release/rust_map --specific_ip "160.5.211.97"`, where you tell it to search for that specific IP, but does not tell it which data structure to search in.

 # Experiments